KhalidWar/anonaddy/README.md

 Special thanks to AnonAddy's team for providing us with their free [API and excellent documentation](https://app.anonaddy.com/docs/).

 ## Disclaimer
-Disclaimer: AddyManager is independently created by [Khalid War](https://github.com/khalidwar) as a tool to help you manage your AnonAddy account and is not associated with the official AnonAddy.com project or team.
+AddyManager is independently created by [Khalid War](https://github.com/khalidwar) as a tool to help you manage your AnonAddy account and is not associated with the official AnonAddy.com project or team.